 Building Loans.
 We had three loans associated with two of our buildings.
 One loan, in the original principal amount of \$115,000, related to a building in Lafayette, Louisiana, that we purchased in 1996 to be used as our Louisiana headquarters.
 This loan bore interest at the rate of 5.75% per annum.
 We repaid this loan in full during the third quarter of 2007.
-In addition, in June 2004 we purchased the office building we occupy in Oklahoma City, Oklahoma for \$3.7 million.
-One of the two loans associated with this building, with an original principal amount of \$389,000, matured in March 2006 and bore interest at a rate of 6% per annum.
-The other loan associated with this building, with an original principal amount of \$3.0 million, matures in June 2011 and bears interest at a rate of 6.5% per annum.
-The remaining building loan requires monthly interest and principal payments and is collateralized by our Oklahoma City office building and the associated land.
+In addition, in June 2004 we purchased the office building we occupy in Oklahoma City, Oklahoma, for \$3,700,000.
+One of the two loans associated with this building matured in March 2006 and bore interest at the rate of 6% per annum, while the other loan matures in June 2011 and bears interest at the rate of 6.5% per annum.
+The remaining building loan requires monthly interest and principal payments and is collateralized by the Oklahoma City office building and associated land.

 Capital Expenditures.
-Our recent capital commitments have been primarily for the development of our proved reserves, to increase our net acreage position in Grizzly and fund Grizzly's delineation drilling program.
+Our recent capital commitments have been primarily for the development of our proved reserves in Southern Louisiana, West Texas and North Dakota and to fund Grizzly's delineation drilling program.
 Our strategy is to continue to (1) increase cash flow generated from our operations by undertaking new drilling, workover, sidetrack and recompletion projects to exploit our existing properties and (2) explore other acquisition opportunities.
 We have upgraded our infrastructure and our existing facilities with the goal of increasing operating efficiencies and volume capacities and lowering lease operating expenses.
-Additionally, we completed the reprocessing of 3-D seismic data in one of our principal properties, WCBB.
-The reprocessed data enables our geophysicists to continue to generate new prospects and enhance existing prospects in the intermediate zones in the field, thus creating a portfolio of new drilling opportunities.
-In addition, with our acquisition of strategic assets in the Permian Basin in West Texas in December 2007, we will also be required to pay 50% of all drilling costs for future drilling activity on such properties.
+Additionally, the reprocessing of 3-D seismic data in one of our principal properties, WCBB, enables our geophysicists to continue to generate new prospects and enhance existing prospects in the intermediate zones in the field, thus creating a portfolio of new drilling opportunities.